By Mel Lee-Smith

 You can file your claim through their online portal, by mail, or by emailing email@example.com.
 Claim form packages are available for download in the "file a claim" section under the "customer support" tab toward the top of the page.

 PetFirst requires members to provide 3 documents when submitting a claim: a complete claim form, a record of your pet's visit, and a receipt detailing each service.
 The website states that the majority of claims have an average processing time of 10 business days.

 This company won't reimburse wellness services like sterilization, parasite preventatives, shots, dental cleanings, obedience classes, or nail and fur grooming.
 Other treatment exclusions include anal gland procedures, transplants, cosmetic surgeries, certain dental procedures, and pregnancy-related veterinary care.
 PetFirst doesn’t cover medical expenses for conditions resulting from a pet's involvement in commercial sports or dogfighting.

-What does PetFirst Pet Insurance cover?
+What does PetFirst Pet Health Insurance cover?

 PetFirst policies cover many of the most common reasons for veterinary visits, except for wellness care.

 PetFirst states their plans cover any accidental injuries as long as the vet doesn't attribute it to a pre-existing illness or old injury.